servable-community/servable-documentation/docs/concepts/protocols/Use a protocol.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Declaring a protocol
+# Use a protocol
 A protocol applies to a class.
 You can add a protocol to the static protocols array.